 Filleting bass requires a slightly different technique than other fish due to their thick rib bones.
 Start by placing the fish on a clean cutting board with the belly facing you.
 Make your first cut behind the pectoral fin, angling toward the head until you hit the backbone.

 Now comes the tricky part: removing the rib section.
 Lift the fillet and carefully cut along the rib bones, following their curve.
 Bass ribs are thicker than most fish, so take your time.
-You'll still have 6-8 pin bones along the lateral line that need removal with pliers.
+You will still have 6-8 pin bones along the lateral line that need removal with pliers.
+Removing the lateral line and any dark bloodline significantly improves the clean taste of the final product.

 - Cut behind pectoral fin down to backbone